 During the first two or three class days of the semester, students may change their schedule by adding and/or dropping courses.
-Students must report to the designated office to complete the necessary forms.
 A student will not be allowed to add a class after the drop and add period except with the Dean of Instruction's approval.
 Any schedule adjustment during this time period will result in a \$25.00 administrative fee.